ron4mac/joomla_mod_rjcweather/README.md

 A module to display current and forecasted weather for a specific location.
 [ still in development ]

-The module can use either OpenWeatherMap or WeatherBit to get weather data.
+The module can use either OpenWeatherMap (subscription to OneCall) or WeatherBit to get weather data.